-2724.9.
+24.9.
 Penalty

-2724.9.1.
+24.9.1.
 Any person or organization who violates Section 7.2, with an accompanying signed statement of the offended party, or Section 8 of this Bylaw, or any other applicable state or federal laws and punished by a fine of three hundred dollars for each and every offense, which may be recovered upon complaint before the district court and shall enure to the town, all in accord with chapter 40, section 21 of the General Laws.
-Any person or organization who violates any other provision of this Bylaw shall be punished by a fine of one hundred dollars for each and every offense, which may be recovered upon complaint to the district court and shall enure to the town, all in accord with chapter 40, section 21 of the General Laws.
+Any person or organization who violates any other provision of this Bylaw shall be punished by a fine of one hundred dollars for each and every offense, which may be recovered upon complaint to the district court and shall enure to the town, all in accord upon complaint to the district court and shall enure to the town, all in accord with chapter 40, section 21 of the General Laws.

-2724.9.2.
-Any person or organization who for himself, itself, said person, organization or through its the person's or organization's agents, servants or employees is found after investigation by a police officer to have:
+24.9.2.
+Any person or organization who for said person, organization or through the person's or organization's agents, servants or employees is found after investigation by a police officer to have:

-- a) violated any provision of this Bylaw, governing soliciting or canvassing; or - b) knowingly provided false information on the registration application, shall have his, her or its the registration revoked by the Chief of Police by written notice delivered to the holder of the registration in person, or sent to the holder by certified mail at the address set forth in the application.
+- a) violated any provision of this Bylaw, governing soliciting or canvassing; or - b) knowingly provided false information on the registration application, shall have the registration revoked by the Chief of Police by written notice delivered to the holder of the registration in person, or sent to the holder by certified mail at the address set forth in the application.

-2724.10.
+24.10.
 Appeals

-Any person or organization who is denied registration or whose registration has been revoked may appeal by filing a written notice of appeal with the Town of Medway Town Administrator Manager.
+Any person or organization who is denied registration or whose registration has been revoked may appeal by filing a written notice of appeal with the Town of Medway Town Manager.
 Such appeal must be filed within five days after the receipt of the notice of denial or revocation.
-The Town Administrator Manager shall hear the appeal within ten days after the filing of the written notice of appeal, provided, however, that if the Town Administrator Manager fails to make a determination within thirty days after the filing of the appeal, the registration shall be deemed granted or reinstated as the case may be.
+The Town Manager shall hear the appeal within ten days after the filing of the written notice of appeal, provided, however, that if the Town Manager fails to make a determination within thirty days after the filing of the appeal, the registration shall be deemed granted or reinstated as the case may be.

-247.11.
+24.11.
 Severability

-Invalidity of any individual provision of this Bylaw shall not affect the validity of the Bylaw as a whole.22
+Invalidity of any individual provision of this Bylaw shall not affect the validity of the Bylaw as a whole.

-Stretch Energy Code
+ARTICLE 25 Stretch Energy Code